A Canvas Case Study: K–12

 Key Findings

-Ken-Ton ended its pilot program with a competing LMS after discovering Canvas.
+Ken-Ton ended its pilot program with a competing LMS after discovering Canvas LMS.

-The team’s favorite Canvas features include the simple user interface, SpeedGrader, Blueprint Courses, and MasteryPaths.
+The team’s favorite Canvas features include the simple user interface, SpeedGrader, New Quizzes, and MasteryPaths.

-The district received continuous implementation support from the Canvas team and the Canvas community of educators worldwide.
+The district received continuous implementation support from the Canvas team and the Instructure community of educators worldwide.

-Ken-Ton had implemented Google Classroom but wanted to increase student engagement by incorporating a new complete learning management system (LMS) that would incorporate teaching, learning, and professional development.
-So in 2018, Ken-Ton administrators decided to try a semester-long pilot program with the Schoology LMS involving 12 teachers and hundreds of students.
+Ken-Ton had implemented Google Classroom but wanted to increase student engagement by incorporating a new complete learning management system (LMS) to integrate teaching, learning, and professional development.
+So in 2018, Ken-Ton decided to try a semester-long pilot program with the Schoology LMS involving 12 teachers and hundreds of students.

-During the Schoology pilot, Ken-Ton administrators noticed several things that didn’t work for their needs.
+During the Schoology pilot, Ken-Ton Instructional Support Specialists noticed several things that didn’t meet their needs.
 For example, the interface wasn’t user-friendly.
 Also, there was a general lack of proactive support from Schoology.
-And students in co-taught classrooms couldn’t be co-seated in courses on Schoology.
-So the Ken-Ton team continued looking for other learning platform options.
+Students in co-taught classrooms couldn’t be coseated in courses on Schoology.
+So, the Ken-Ton team continued looking for other learning platform options.

 The Solution

-Jarosz learned more about the Canvas Learning Management Platform at an education technology conference and decided to explore using it.
-Chimera, who had used Schoology and Blackboard as both a student and teacher, noticed right away that Canvas had a superior user interface.
+Jarosz learned more about Canvas LMS at an education technology conference and decided to explore using it.
+Chimera, who had used Schoology and Blackboard as both a student and teacher, immediately noticed that Canvas had a superior user interface.
 So Jarosz and Chimera reviewed Canvas with the district’s technology directors, who switched half of the teachers who had tried Schoology for the first semester to Canvas starting in January 2019.

-Ken-Ton needed Canvas to be able to integrate with its student information system (SIS), Infinite Campus.
-The team also needed the ability to schedule co-taught students in the same section using cross-listing, and, of course, for students to have easy access to their courses.
+Ken-Ton needed Canvas to integrate with its student information system (SIS), Infinite Campus.
+The team also needed to schedule co-taught students in the same section using cross-listing and, of course, for students to have easy access to their courses.
 Canvas delivered all this and much more the district needed.
-And Canvas representatives consistently visited with the Ken-Ton team to discuss the product and provide training and answer questions along the way.
-A few months after the evaluation began, Ken-Ton closed its Schoology Enterprise account and went with Canvas instead.
+Canvas representatives consistently visited with the Ken-Ton team to discuss the product, provide training, and answer questions.
+A few months after the evaluation began, KenTon closed its Schoology Enterprise account and went with Canvas instead.

 The Results